// Filter icons // Map icons // Social Icons

 Location

-7 Minto Place
+7 Minto Place Smiths Creek

-Rowlands Creek, New South Wales, 2484
+Uki, New South Wales, 2484

 Cost

-$385 - $575
+$385 - $620

 Details

-La Rocher is a family owned and run Eco Retreat situated in the soft foothills of the Wollumbin caldera, right in the heart of the Tweed Valley and Northern Rivers hinterland, close to the historical village of Uki.
+La Rocher is a family-owned and run Eco Retreat situated in the soft foothills of the Wollumbin caldera, right in the heart of the Tweed Valley and Northern Rivers hinterland, close to the historical village of Uki.

 The story behind the name is linked to the surname Rocher which is French for “large rock”, thus referencing the spectacular Wollumbin that is a focal point of the view from the property.
-The property is designed with three main focuses: low environmental impact geared towards sustainability; peace and tranquility to escape rest and recharge; and luxury and comfort for an indulgent experience.
+The property is designed with three main focuses: low environmental impact geared towards sustainability; peace and tranquillity to escape rest and recharge; and luxury and comfort for an indulgent experience.

 The property spans 117 acres of predominantly untouched native rainforest and bushland.
 This area features the Koala Corridor Program and Biodiversity Agreement and contains several kilometres of walking trails, a creek, two dams and multiple viewpoints.